ZenossDevGuide/ZenPacks.community.LogMatch/README.rst

 GUI modifications
 -----------------

-* The Overview display for a device in the /Server/Linux/Blah class has been extended in the middle-upper panel to include ......
+* The Overview display for a device of object class LogMatchDevice has the SNMP panel modified to remove the SNMP community name and to add versionTag and versionDate.

 Usage
 =====